 DIY Burlap flowers are a fun and easy way to add texture to your home decor, decorate gifts, and more.
-You can make a burlap flower bouquet or even use burlap flowers to decorate jars, flowerpots and so much more.
+You can make burlap flower DIY bouquets or even use DIY burlap flowers to decorate jars, flowerpots and so much more.
 The possibilities are endless!

 When learning how to make flowers out of burlap, you first need to choose the style of burlap flowers that you like.
 I’ve made several different types.
 I’m including a burlap flower tutorial for each one.